Polemics

 An inherent right or just a plain law?

 any aspiration, belief or downright try-on can be formulated as a right, given sufficient nerve and hubris... decent polemicists understand that a claim will be greatly enhanced when framed as a fundamental human right, rather than as a humble appeal to government.
-Professor Greg Craven#
+Professor Greg Craven1

-One of the defences of Double Jeopardy is that it is an inherent right that, like democracy or freedom of speech, dare not be encroached upon.
+One of the defences of Double jeopardy is that it is an inherent right that, like democracy or freedom of speech, dare not be encroached upon.
 The supporters of this argument will probably refer to article 14(7) of the 1966 International Covenant on Civil and Political Rights, if not amendment V of the American Constitution.
-The argument presented is that justification for Double Jeopardy should not be just the pragmatics of having a more efficient judicial process or maintaining respect for the judiciary, but must transcend to the loftier ideal of entrenching a fundamental sacred human right upon which lesser day to day legislation may be justified.
+The argument presented is that justification for Double jeopardy should not be just the pragmatics of having a more efficient judicial process or maintaining respect for the judiciary, but must transcend to the loftier ideal of entrenching a fundamental sacred human right upon which lesser day to day legislation may be justified.

 We must be careful however, to distinguish between laws that have been created solely for practicality to benefit people in certain situations, and laws which derive from fundamental human rights.